 The Headmistress/ DSL will refer all allegations or suspicions of abuse to the local authority designated officer (LADO), or SPA (RBWM Single Point of Access), formerly MASH (RBWM Multi Agency Safeguarding Hub) as appropriate.
 Borderline cases will be discussed without identifying individuals in the first instance and following discussions the LADO will judge whether or not an allegation or concern indicates possible abuse.
 The LADO and the Headmistress/ DSL will decide in the circumstances what further steps should be taken.
 This could involve informing parents.
+In the case of a supply teacher the agency will be kept fully informed.
 In the most serious cases if a crime has been committed or if the school suspects a crime has been committed the police will be informed.
 The School will refer to the National Police Chiefs' Council guidance 'When to call the police' where relevant.